Standardization

 Standards are a magical thing, cutting across both atoms and bits.

-- Protocols are specific sets of rules for communication or interaction
+- Protocols are specific sets of rules for making progress in specific field

 - Standards are formally recognized and widely adopted protocols or specifications